The set of stable indices of 0-1 matrices with a given order: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Natural Science Foundation of China (No. 12171323) and the Science and Technology Foundation of Shenzhen City (No. JCYJ20190808\\174211224, No. JCYJ20210324095813036).
 The authors are grateful to Professor Xingzhi Zhan for valuable suggestions.
+This work was supported by the National Natural Science Foundation of China (No. 12171323), the Science and Technology Foundation of Shenzhen City (No. JCYJ20190808174211224, No. JCYJ20210324095813036), Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515011995) and a project of Educational Commission of Guangdong Province of China (2021KTSCX103).